Westmorland and Cumberland Yeomanry: Interwar

-The establishment of a TA divisional artillery brigade was three 6-gun batteries with 18-pounder guns and one 6-gun battery of 4.5-inch howitzers, all of World War I patterns.
+The establishment of a TA divisional artillery brigade was three 6-gun batteries with 18-pounder guns and one 6-gun battery of 4.5-inch howitzers, all of First World War patterns.
 However, the batteries only held four guns in peacetime.
 The guns and their first-line ammunition wagons were horsedrawn and the battery staffs were mounted.
-Partial mechanisation was carried out from 1927, but the guns retained iron-tyred wheels until pneumatic wheels began to be introduced just before the outbreak of World War II.
+Partial mechanisation was carried out from 1927, but the guns retained iron-tyred wheels until pneumatic wheels began to be introduced just before the outbreak of the Second World War.

 In 1938 the RA modernised its nomenclature and a lieutenant-colonel's command was designated a 'regiment' rather than a 'brigade'; this applied to TA field brigades from 1 November 1938.

 The TA was doubled in size after the Munich Crisis, and most regiments formed duplicates.
 Part of the reorganisation was that field regiments changed from four six-gun batteries to an establishment of two batteries, each of three four-gun troops.
 For 51st Field Rgt this resulted in: